Ed-Fi-Alliance-OSS/certification-testing/bruno/ai-docs/spec.md

 3. **Comparison:** Use `expectChanged()` in update script to prove mutation (works with any type)
 4. **Logging:**

-   - Baseline logs full spec (includes OPTIONAL/CONDITIONAL fields if present via logSpec projection)
+   - Baseline logs full spec (includes all fields via logSpec projection)
-   - Update logs filtered list that MUST include any mutated OPTIONAL/CONDITIONAL fields
+   - Update logs filtered list that MUST include any mutated OPTIONAL fields

 5. **Detection:** Mutation is detected by comparing scenario columns for the same ordinal entity in example data table